MilenaM06/Multi-Language-App/README.md

 ## Project Purpose

-This project demonstrates a **multi-language software suite** for Windows, showcasing how to integrate native and managed into a single solution with automated build, test, and deployment.
+This project demonstrates a **multi-language application**, showcasing how to integrate native and managed into a single solution with automated build, test, and deployment.

 The project also provides a **CI/CD pipeline with GitHub Actions** and an **MSI installer (WiX Toolset)** to package and distribute the application.

 ---

-## What It Does
+## What It Does?

 ### Integrates these components into a single WPF application: